 Temples Scatter in Menjangan Island

-It is understandable why Balinese Hindu choose to built temples at Menjangan Island.
+It is understandable why the Balinese Hindu choose to built temples at Menjangan Island.
 Without the hustle and noises of a human settlement, the island makes a quiet place for a place of worship.
 Pilgrim starts from the nearest one from Jetty, Pura Beji, and ends as far as Ganesha Temple.

-Every visitors must wear traditional clothes, available for rent.
+All visitors must wear traditional clothes, available for rent.
 Visitors can skip most temples and go straight to the popular ones.
 Visit Kwan-In Pagoda to see an interesting mix of Hindu and Budha religion in this temple.

-The grandest temple Segara Giri Kencana is built with white stones, in a perfect contrast with nature surrounding.
+The grandest temple Segara Giri Kencana is built with white stones, in perfect contrast with the nature surrounding.
 Its most prominent feature, the Ganesha statue, is also amazing to see from the sea.
 Make sure to ask the boat captain to pass the temple on the way back to the mainland.

 Menjangan Island Opening Hours

-The island itself is accessible any time of the day but the ticket office opens from 6 AM to 6 PM every day.
+The island itself is accessible at any time of the day but the ticket office opens from 6 AM to 6 PM every day.
 Visit between April to August to avoid the monsoon season.